MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/operations-guide.md

 # BitLocker operations guide

-There are differnt tools and options to manage and operate BitLocker:
+There are different tools and options to manage and operate BitLocker:

 - the BitLocker PowerShell module
 - the BitLocker drive encryption tools
 - Control Panel

 The BitLocker drive encryption tools and BitLocker PowerShell module can be used to perform any tasks that can be accomplished through the BitLocker Control Panel.
-They are appropriate to use for automated deployments and other scripting scenarios.\
+They're appropriate to use for automated deployments and other scripting scenarios.\
 The BitLocker Control Panel applet allows users to perform basic tasks such as turning on BitLocker on a drive and specifying unlock methods and authentication methods.
 The BitLocker Control Panel applet is appropriate to use for basic BitLocker tasks.

 This article describes the BitLocker management tools and how to use them, providing practical examples.

 ## BitLocker PowerShell module

 The BitLocker PowerShell module enables administrators to integrate BitLocker options into existing scripts with ease.
-For a list of cmdlets included in module, their description and syntax, che the [BitLocker PowerShell reference article](/powershell/module/bitlocker).
+For a list of cmdlets included in module, their description and syntax, check the [BitLocker PowerShell reference article](/powershell/module/bitlocker).

 ## BitLocker drive encryption tools